Early Childhood Education

 Upon completion of this course, the student will be able to:

-- incorporate developmentally appropriate teaching practices that support children’s language and literacy knowledge from birth through age five.
+- incorporate developmentally appropriate teaching practices that support children’s language and literacy development from birth through age five.

-- evaluate and demonstrate strategies of collaboration with children’s families to implement projects that support children’s literacy experiences both at school and at home.
+- evaluate and demonstrate strategies of collaboration with children’s families to implement practices that support children’s language and literacy experiences both at school and at home.

 ECE 350 Introduction to Elementary Teaching with Field Experience